dylanljones/pyrekordbox/docs/source/quickstart.md

 pyrekordbox.cfg and pyrekordbox.yaml.

-## Rekordbox 6 database
+## Rekordbox master database

-Rekordbox 6 now uses a SQLite database for storing the collection content.
+Rekordbox now uses a SQLite database for storing the collection content.
 Unfortunatly, the new `master.db` SQLite database is encrypted using [SQLCipher][sqlcipher], which means it can't be used without the encryption key.
 However, since your data is stored and used locally, the key must be present on the